Parliamentary.ai

 Overview

-The Driving Instruction (Suspension and Exemption Powers) Act 2009 amended the Road Traffic Act 1988, granting the Registrar of Driving Instructors the power to temporarily suspend driving instructors' registrations if they pose a significant threat to public safety.
-The Act also provides for compensation to instructors whose registrations are wrongly suspended and allows for exemptions from registration requirements in specific circumstances.
+The Driving Instruction (Suspension and Exemption Powers) Act 2009 amended the Road Traffic Act 1988, granting the Registrar of Driving Instructors powers to suspend driving instructors' registrations or licences temporarily if they pose a significant threat to public safety.
+It also allows for exemptions from registration requirements and establishes a compensation scheme for instructors whose registrations are suspended.

 Description